 Loan default usually happens when you miss multiple payments on your loan.
 This can happen to almost any loan, including student loans—which help pay for education.
-The good news is that with student loans, there are options you can pursue if your loan goes into default, including rehabilitation.
-Continue reading to learn more about this process and how you can rehabilitate your student loans.
+And it may be more common than you think, one out of every ten Americans has defaulted on a student loan.1 The good news is that with school loans, there are options you can pursue if your loan goes into default, including rehabilitation.
+Continue reading to learn more about this process and how you can rehabilitate your student debt.

 What Exactly Is Student Loan Rehabilitation?

 Student loan rehabilitation is the process of taking your loan out of default.
 This can be a great option if you want to continue repaying your loans, even if you missed payments earlier.
 Consider rehabilitation almost like a second chance to repay your school loans.

 Key Aspects of Student Loan Rehabilitation

 |Reach out to loan servicer to initiate rehabilitation.

 |Use official contact details provided by your loan servicer.

 |9 payments in 10 months.